-An umbrella term that combines a recognition of the need for community clean energy systems with the need to equitably share the energy resources that are available.
-Underneath this umbrella are Community Solutions’ decades-long concerns with energy conservation, appropriate technologies such as the passive house, and the development of renewable energy systems.
-These interests are reflected in our media and written materials.
-Our Energy Navigators project brings energy literacy to our low-income neighbors in Ohio and beyond and the Environmental Dashboard project will likewise make plain the environmental impact of our activities.
+Energy democracy is an umbrella term that combines a recognition of the need for local, clean energy systems with the need to equitably share the energy resources that are available.
+Underneath this umbrella are Community Solutions’ decades-long concerns with energy conservation, appropriate technologies (such as the passive house) and the development of renewable energy systems-- all of which are reflected in our media and written materials.
+In addition to this, our Energy Navigators project brings energy literacy to our low-income neighbors in Ohio and beyond, and the Environmental Dashboard project will clearly show the environmental impact of our activities.

 This is a group of 14 people advocating for the establishment of a cohousing community on the Antioch College campus.
 Read more about the group in The Yellow Springs News.

 What if we could create and retrofit buildings that will use 80 to 90 percent less energy for heating and cooling?
 And, what if at the same time we could cut their greenhouse gas emissions by at least 80 percent – the amount scientists say we must cut all emissions before 2050 in order to avoid catastrophic climate change?
 Passive House Revolution shows that this intriguing scenario is not only possible but actually starting to unfold.
-In North America today buildings use almost 50 percent of all the energy consumed.
-If you are concerned about the future of the planet and our children, you need to know about this important trend which is revolutionizing the way we think about buildings and energy.
+In North America today, buildings use almost 50 percent of all the energy consumed.
+Passive housing is revolutionizing the way we think about buildings and energy.

-The Stirling Engine is a power source which is remarkable due mainly to its efficiency.
-Stirling Engines can vary greatly in size and power.
+The Stirling Engine is a power source which is remarkable due mainly to its efficiency although Stirling Engines can vary greatly in size and power.
 This example was built by a Yellow Springs High School student.
-Read more about how we can avoid the trap of tearing down younger generation and instead build into them.
+Read more about how we can avoid the trap of tearing down the younger generation and instead build onto them.